pfrenyo/Chamo-Bot/data/keys/README.md

 # HOW TO USE
-This folder normally contains 5 files: admin.key, chocobo.key, lamia.key, moogle.key and whitemage.key
+This folder normally contains 5 necessary files: admin.key, chocobo.key, lamia.key, moogle.key and whitemage.key

 - admin.key contains the id of the administrator of the bot.
 The functions in the 'admin.py' cog will only work with said user id.